Corfiot Maltese: 20th century

 In 1930, the Maltese in Corfu had their own priest who looked after their welfare while he kept useful contacts with the ecclesiastical and civil authorities in Malta.
 That priest was the Rev. Spiridione Cilia, who had been born in Corfu of Maltese parents and became the parish priest of the Maltese community.

 In 1940, when the Italian Army occupied Corfu once again, the 2,500 well-integrated Maltese Corfiots could not be prey of fascist propaganda.
 Corfu was then occupied by the Nazi German army in 1943; following heavy Allied bombardment, in April 1944 the Nazi occupiers decided to intern all British citizens present in Greece, including the Corfiot Maltese.
 Yet, following consultation with the former British Consul, the Nazis realised that the consistent Maltese Corfiot community (562 British citizens) was mainly composed of merchants and farmers, had little command of English language and had mainly obtained British citizenship by inheritance.
-In May 1944, the Nazi command in Ioannina advised the Corfu commander to deport the Corfiot Maltese to labour camps in Germany.
-Yet, this decision could never be put into practice due to the development of the conflict, although the Nazis did exterminate up to 2,000 Corfiot Jews, deported to Auschwitz, before retreating to the mainland by October 1944.
+In May 1944, the Nazi command in Ioannina advised the Corfu commander to deport the Corfiot Maltese to labor camps in Germany.
+This decision was never carried due to the course of the war.
+The Nazis did exterminate up to 2,000 Corfiot Jews, deported to Auschwitz, before retreating to the mainland by October 1944.

 During the war the main church of the Maltese Catholic community in Corfu town, the Cathedral of Saint James and Saint Christopher, was burned down together with its archives.
 It was later rebuilt in simple Latin style.

-After the war, tens of Maltese families abandoned Corfu and settled in Cardiff, Wales, to work in the industrial zone there; they founded the "Saint Spiridion" Association of Corfiot and All-Greek Roman Catholics, retaining strong links with Corfu and the Franciscan Sisters.
+After the war, a number of Maltese families abandoned Corfu and settled in Cardiff, Wales, to work in the industrial zone there.
+They founded the Saint Spiridion" Association of Corfiot and All-Greek Roman Catholics, retaining strong links with Corfu and the Franciscan Sisters.
 There are around 500 Catholic Corfiots in the Cardiff area today.